fullstackjam/k8s-gitops/docs/installation/production/prerequisites.md

 ## Domain

-Buying a domain is highly recommended, but if you don't have one, see [alternate DNS setup](../../how-to-guides/alternate-dns-setup.md).
+Buying a domain is highly recommended.

 ## BIOS setup